maglnet/ComposerRequireChecker/README.md

 composer global require maglnet/composer-require-checker
 ```

-If you haven't already setup you composer installation to support global requirements, please refer to the [Composer cli - global]
+If you haven't already setup your composer installation to support global requirements, please refer to the [Composer CLI - global]
 If this is already done, run it like this:

 ```